Search

-CAMS New Syllabus and Their Impact on Exam Difficulty
+CAMS Exam New Syllabus and Their Impact on Exam Difficulty

 CAMS exam preparation now requires understanding a completely restructured syllabus that organizes content into four distinct learning modules.
 These modules streamline your study approach: Understanding the Risks and Methods of Financial Crime, Global AFC Frameworks, Governance, and Regulations, Building an AFC Compliance Program, and Tools and Technologies to Fight Financial Crimes.